 Profile \ Contact

-Born and raised in Hungary, Lőrinc Vass is a designer and researcher based in Tokyo, Japan and Vancouver, Canada.
-He has a B.F.A. in Visual Art from Simon Fraser University, a Master of Architecture from the University of British Columbia, and is currently pursuing doctoral studies at Tsukamoto Laboratory, the Tokyo Institute of Technology.
+Lőrinc Vass is a designer, researcher and educator based in Vancouver, Canada.
+He is adjunct professor at the University of British Columbia’s School of Architecture and Landscape Architecture, and a designer at Pechet Studio.
+He has a B.F.A. in Visual Art from Simon Fraser University, a Master of Architecture from the University of British Columbia, and has also studied architecture at the Tokyo Institute of Technology.

 In his artistic and design practice, Lőrinc examines the relationship between space and society in the urban built environment.
 Ongoing areas of investigation include in-between spaces and everyday heterotopias, urban commons and new forms of collectivity, as well as the critical and inventive possibilities of architectural representation.

-Lőrinc has been the recipient of numerous scholarships and awards, including the Monbukagakusho Scholarship, the University of British Columbia Affiliated Fellowship, the W. Ronald Heath International Entrance Scholarship, the American Institute of Architects Henry Adams Medal and the Canadian Architect Student Award of Excellence.
+Lőrinc has been the recipient of numerous scholarships and awards, including the Monbukagakusho (MEXT) Scholarship, the University of British Columbia Affiliated Fellowship, the American Institute of Architects Henry Adams Medal, the Canadian Architect Student Award of Excellence, the W. Ronald Heath International Entrance Scholarship, and a full scholarship at Lester B. Pearson United World College.

-Since 2017, Lőrinc has been a member of the design and research collective Contingent.
+Since 2017, Lőrinc has been a member of the design and research collective Contingent, and he is an active member of the UWC Hungarian National Committee.

 Contact